Use chargeback alert networks

 Clearly describe your product or service.

-As a merchant, make sure you give clear descriptions of your products and service policies so that liabilities fall upon the consumer in regards to dissatisfied purchases.
+As a merchant, make sure you give clear descriptions of your products and service policies so that liabilities fall upon the consumer in regard to dissatisfied purchases.

 Have an easy refund policy.